 How Oropharyngeal Cancer Is Identified And Treated

-Human papillomavirus (HPV) is a major risk factor for the development of cancers in the back of the mouth.
-The Centers for Disease Control and Prevention (CDC) suggests that 70 percent of oropharynx cancers may be linked to HPV.
-The reason for this connection is that HPV can integrate into your DNA and shut down the production of tumor-suppressor proteins.
-This allows cells to grow unchecked.
+Human papillomavirus (HPV) is a significant risk factor for developing cancers in the back of the mouth.
+The Centers for Disease Control and Prevention (CDC) suggests that 70% of oropharynx cancers may be linked to HPV.
+HPV can integrate into your DNA and shut down the production of tumor-suppressor proteins.
+Therefore, cancerous cells can grow unchecked.

-HPV isn't the only risk factor for this type of cancer, as smoking has been known to contribute, according to the National Cancer Institute.
-Similarly, heavy alcohol use is also a significant source of risk.
+HPV isn't the only risk factor for this type of cancer.
+Smoking and heavy alcohol use are also significant risks for developing oropharyngeal cancer.
 Not eating enough fruits and vegetables may play a role as well.

-Your dentist will perform an oral cancer screening to check your mouth for signs of cancer.
-He or she will look for any abnormalities or lumps that could be cancerous in nature.
-If anything is found, further testing will be provided.
+First, your dentist or dental hygienist will perform an oral cancer screening to check your mouth for signs of cancer.
+They will look for any abnormalities or lumps that could be cancerous.
+If they find anything, they will do further testing.

-A specialist who finds suspicious tissue during the endoscopy may then perform a traditional biopsy, during which time a small amount of tissue is drawn from your mouth and then examined under a microscope.
-If it confirms the presence of cancer, you may need to undergo more testing to help stage the cancer.
-This testing can include a CT scan, MRI or ultrasound.
+A specialist who finds suspicious tissue during the endoscopy may then perform a traditional biopsy, during which a small amount of tissue is drawn from your mouth and examined under a microscope.
+If it confirms cancer's presence, you may need to undergo more testing to help stage cancer.
+This testing often includes a CT scan, MRI, or ultrasound.

-The main treatment options for early stage orophyrangeal cancer are surgery and radiation therapy, according to the American Cancer Society.
-Surgery is performed first to remove both the cancer cells and the nearby lymph nodes, and if necessary, may be followed with radiation therapy.
-Radiation therapy works by targeting both the cancer cells and the nearby lymph nodes in the neck.
-It can also be used on its own for people who aren't candidates for surgical treatment due to other medical problems.
+The main treatment options for early-stage oropharyngeal cancer are surgery and radiation therapy.
+The first step is surgery to remove both the cancer cells and the nearby lymph nodes.
+If necessary, radiation therapy may follow.
+Radiation therapy also works by targeting both the cancer cells and the nearby lymph nodes in the neck.
+It is also useful for people who aren't candidates for surgical treatment due to other medical problems.

-Later stages of orophyrangeal cancer are treated with surgery, as well.
-The cancer cells and nearby lymph nodes will be removed, and afterward, radiation therapy or chemotherapy can lower the risk of recurrence.
-No matter what your treatment regimen, it's important to continue your oral hygiene routine during cancer treatment – even if your mouth is sore – which is why using a gentle toothbrush such as Colgate® 360°® Enamel Health™ Sensitive should continue as a part of routine as it is when your mouth is in good condition.
+Later stages of oropharyngeal cancer are treated with surgery, as well.
+No matter your treatment regimen, it's essential to continue your oral hygiene routine during cancer treatment – even if your mouth is sore.
+Continue using fluoride toothpaste and twice-daily brushing as a part of your routine during treatment, just as you do when your mouth is in good condition.